SixLabors/docs/articles/fonts/customrendering.md

 # Custom Rendering

 >[!WARNING]
 >Fonts is still considered BETA quality and we still reserve the rights to change the API shapes.
-We are yet to priorities performance in our font loading and layout APIs.

 >[!NOTE]
 >ImageSharp.Drawing already implements the glyph rendering for you unless you are rendering on other platforms we would recommend using the version provided by that library..
 This is a more advanced topic.